FAST-LB/pyGCodeDecode/doc.md

 - `path` - (list[segment]) all segments to be searched
 - `t` - (float) time of search
 - `last_index` - (int) last found index for optimizing search
-- `keep_position` - (bool) keeps position of last segment, use this when working with gaps of no movement inbetween segments
+- `keep_position` - (bool) keeps position of last segment, use this when working with gaps of no movement between segments

 **Returns**: